blennies/unbikit/.github/README.md

 - Handles demuxing and decompression of audio and video streams
 - TypeScript/JavaScript only (no WASM or native code)
 - No dependencies
-- Uses Web Streams API for efficient reading of video files
+- Uses Web Streams API for efficient reading of video data
 - Isomorphic
   - runs on client/server runtimes that support at least ES2022
   - can be run with older runtimes by using the syntax lowering feature of some bundlers